 What happens during a typical treatment?

-Chinese Medicine is a wholistic treatment and your practitioner will take an
+Chinese Medicine is a holistic treatment and your practitioner will take an

 before making a diagnosis.
 This may include asking seemingly unrelated